1.1 These procedures take effect on June 1, 2013.

 6.8.2 ensuring that contracts for the production, distribution and evaluation of films, CDs, DVDs, videos, television programs and multimedia productions are issued by the Communications Procurement Directorate at Public Services and Procurement Canada; and

 6.9.1 applying the requirements outlined on the Canada Gazette website when publishing in the Canada Gazette.

 - 6.10.1 monitoring compliance with these procedures within their department; and

 - 6.10.2 reporting, as directed by the Treasury Board of Canada Secretariat, on their department's performance as a result of the implementation of these procedures at the end of 2013-2014 and 2014-2015 and upon request by the Secretariat thereafter.

-Public Works and Government Services Canada and Library and Archives Canada are responsible for:
+Public Services and Procurement Canada and Library and Archives Canada are responsible for: